Reviewing Expro Group (XPRO) and Its Peers

 |2.46

-As a group, “Oil & gas field services, not elsewhere classified” companies have a potential upside of 38.86%.
-Given Expro Group’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Expro Group has less favorable growth aspects than its competitors.
+As a group, “Oil & gas field services, not elsewhere classified” companies have a potential upside of 36.63%.
+Given Expro Group’s rivals stronger consensus rating and higher possible upside, analysts clearly believe Expro Group has less favorable growth aspects than its rivals.

 Summary

-Expro Group competitors beat Expro Group on 9 of the 13 factors compared.
+Expro Group rivals beat Expro Group on 9 of the 13 factors compared.

 About Expro Group